astronomer/airflow-guides/guides/airflow-decorators.md

 The general steps in the DAG are:

-- Start by combining data from our two source tables.
+1. Combine data from our two source tables.
 We use a `transform()` function since we are running a SQL statement on tables that already exist in our database.
-We define the source tables with the `Table()` parameter when we call the function (e.g. `center_1=Table('ADOPTION_CENTER_1', conn_id="snowflake", schema='SANDBOX_KENTEND')`).
+We define the source tables with the `Table()` parameter when we call the function (`center_1=Table('ADOPTION_CENTER_1', conn_id="snowflake", schema='SANDBOX_KENTEND')`).
-- Run another `transform()` function to clean the data; we don't report on guinea pig adoptions in this example, so we remove them from the dataset.
+2. Run another `transform()` function to clean the data; we don't report on guinea pig adoptions in this example, so we remove them from the dataset.
 Note that each `transform` function will store results in a table in your database.
-You can specify an `output_table` to store the results in a specific table, or you can let `astro` create a table in a default temporary schema for you as we do in this task by not defining any output.
+You can specify an `output_table` to store the results in a specific table, or you can let `astro` create a table in a default temporary schema for you by not defining any output.
-- Transform the data by pivoting using Python.
+3. Transform the data by pivoting using Python.
 Pivoting is notoriously difficult in Snowflake, so we seamlessly switch to Pandas.
-In this task we do specify an `output_table` that we want the results stored in.
+In this task we specify an `output_table` that we want the results stored in.
-- Append the results to an existing reporting table using the `append` function.
+4. Append the results to an existing reporting table using the `append` function.

 Note that by simply defining our task dependencies when calling the functions (e.g. `cleaned_data = clean_data(combined_data)`), `astro` takes care of passing all context and metadata between the tasks.
-The result is a DAG where we accomplished some tricky transformations without having to write a lot of Airflow code or messily transition between SQL and Python.
+The result is a DAG where we accomplished some tricky transformations without having to write a lot of Airflow code or transition between SQL and Python.

 ## List of Available Airflow Decorators

 There are a limited number of decorators available to use with Airflow, although more will be added in the future.
-This list provides a reference of what is currently available so you don't have to dig through source code.
+This list provides a reference of what is currently available so you don't have to dig through source code:

 - `astro` project [SQL and dataframe decorators](https://github.com/astro-projects/astro)
 - DAG decorator (`@dag()`)